 Institut Cochin is a multi-thematic research center, bringing together 41 research teams and 11 technological platforms.
 Our missions are to advance knowledge, to disseminate it to the scientific community and the general public, to train through research, to innovate, and to create the sustainable research of tomorrow.

-The institute's research teams carry out fundamental and translational research (from bench to bedside) in five major scientific areas: cancer, immunology, endocrinology-metabolism, microbiology, and genetic and cellular plasticity.
+The institute's research teams carry out fundamental and translational research (from bench to bedside) in five major scientific areas: cancer, immunology, endocrinology-metabolism, microbiology, and cellular plasticity and reproduction.
 Our research is supported by modern technological core facilities.
 These facilities ensure the development of the methodologies that we will use tomorrow, and accelerate innovation within our institute.
 We are developing collaborations with pharmaceutical and biotechnology companies and maintain strong links with the clinics.
 We train and supervise young scientists and doctors, and aim to transmit our passion for science to young people and the general public.

 Since January 1st 2022, Institut Cochin is under the direction of Florence Niedergang.
 Sophie Vaulont and Yannick Allanore, deputy directors of the institute, and the general secretary, Noémie Marrant, support the director in her missions.
 The institute has a scientific committee and an institute council that address challenges relating to the organization and strategy of the institute.
 Since 2012, the institute has benefited from the external expertise of an international scientific advisory board (SAB), which was renewed in 2016.